-Supporting evidence attached Yes / No
+Yes / No

-attached

-Nature of the

-supporting evidence you are submitting:
+attached Nature of the supporting evidence you are submitting:

-you are submitting:

-Name(s) and

-organisation(s) of the

-professional(s) providing supporting

-evidence

-Privacy and Data Protection: Your personal data is being used by the School and LA for the purposes of an application for admission to school.
-We undertake to ensure your personal data will only be used in accordance with our privacy notice which can be accessed at https://new.devon.gov.uk/privacy/privacy-notices/ Please confirm by signing below that you give your consent to the School and LA using your personal data as outlined in our privacy notice.
-You have the right to withdraw

-your consent at any time.
-If you wish to withdraw consent, please contact the LA's Admissions Team at admissions@devon.gov.uk or 0345 155 1019.
-If you wish to exercise any of your rights under the General Data Protection Regulation, please contact the LA's Data Protection Officer at 01392 383000 or at accesstoinformationsecure@devon.gox.gov.uk .
+Name(s) and organisation(s) of the professional(s) providing supporting evidence We undertake to ensure accessed at eing used by the School and LA for the purposes of an app your personal data will only be used in accordance with o devon.gov.uk/privacy/privacy-notices/our priva igning bacy notice which can be selow that you give yourconsent to the School ar your consent at any timed LA using your personal data as outlined in our privacy notic e.e.
+You have the right to withdrawIf you wish to withdraw consent, please contact the LA's Admissions Team at admissions@devon.gov.uk or 0345 155 1019.
+If you wish to exercise any of your rights under the General Data Protection Regulation, please contact the LA's Data Protection Officer at 01392 383000 or at accesstoinformationsecure@devon.gcsx.gov.uk .
 For further information about data protection, visit https://new.devon.gov.uk/accesstoinformation/data-protection or contact the school.
 I confirm that I have submitted a LA Common Application Form.

-Applicant's name Date

-Please sign here
+Applicant's name Date Please sign here